How to Find an

 About the curriculum

-Once you’re done with narrowing down a number of potential clarinet teachers, the next step is to talk with them.
-Here are some recommendations for questions to ask:
+Once you’ve narrowed down a few potential clarinet teachers, the next step is to talk with them.
+Here are some helpful questions to ask:

 • How do you create a lesson plan?
-Is the curriculum customized?
+Is the curriculum customized for each clarinet player?

-• Do you expect your students to participate in recital, jury or competition?
+• Do you expect students to participate in recitals, juries, or competitions?

-• Do you use any clarinet method books?
-If not, what music will the student work on?
+• Do you use clarinet method books?
+If not, what music or materials will the student work on?

-• How to do motivate students to practice and improve?
+• How do you motivate clarinet students to practice and improve?

-• Do you give daily or weekly assignments?
+• Do you give daily or weekly assignments to help students stay on track?

-When you reach out to the potential clarinet teachers, make sure to ask if they offer a trial lesson.
+When you contact potential clarinet teachers, ask if they offer a trial lesson.
 Taking a trial lesson will give you fresh insights on a couple of things:

-• How does the lesson end?
-When the instructor gives assignments or homework, does the student leave the lesson clear on what to work on next?
+• How does the lesson wrap up?
+If they assign practice, does the student leave knowing exactly what to work on next?

 How to find an exceptional clarinet teacher - Lesson with you clarinet lessons